-Tahai - The morning light is great here in the morning for capturing images of the three restored ahu platforms, and for exploring the restored village of the ancient Islanders and explain about the religious rites and customs which made up every day life.
+Tahai - The clear morning light is great in the morning for capturing images of the three restored ahu platforms, and for exploring the restored village of the ancient islanders which gives us information on the religious rites and customs which made up every day life.

-Tongariki - Restored between 1992-96 this is probably the most awe inspiring of the various platforms.
-Here, 15 of the largest statues set their stone faces like flint, looking eternally toward the setting of the sun and the comparatively insignificant tourists who come to pay hommage.
+Ahu Tongariki - Restored between 1992 and 1996, this is the most awe inspiring of the various platforms.
+Here, fifteen of the largest moai set their stone faces like flint, looking eternally toward the setting of the sun, as well and the comparatively insignificant tourists who come to pay them homage.

-Te Pito Kura - At 10 meters tall here lies one of the tallest moai ever to be erected, now a vestige of its former glory.
+Ahu Te Pito Kura - At ten metres tall, here lies one of the tallest moai ever to be erected, now but a vestige of its former glory.
 Nearby sits the famous magnetic circular stone which legend says came to Easter Island from the ancient homeland of Hiva with the first king, Hotu Matuʻa.

-Anakena Beach - The Beach of Anakena belonged to the royal family in Ancient times and it is easy to see why.
-With its golden sand, coconut palms and royal moai- it truly is one of a kind
+Anakena Beach/Ahu Nau Nau - Anakena beach belonged to the royal family in ancient times, and it is easy to see why.
+With its crystalline water, white sand, coconut palms and royal moai, it truly is one of a kind.